How moving out of my comfort zone helped me develop my career

-I have been with the adidas Group for almost 17 years now and have worked in Marketing and Sales in several markets and headquarters.
+I have been with adidas for almost 17 years now and have worked in Marketing and Sales in several markets and headquarters.
 Through various positions and locations I learned that moving out of my comfort zone was a great way to explore different fields of work and gain new business skills.

 Take a risk and experience the unknown

 It all started when I decided to move out of my personal comfort zone to explore the opportunities available in this company.
 I originally went from Sales and Key Account Management in Australia to Product Marketing.
 In doing so, I was exposed to another part of the business which allowed me to develop different skills.
 After this, I took the opportunity to move from Melbourne to Herzogenaurach to become the European Category Merchandising Manager for the Running and Training Business Units.
 It gave me the chance to work at our headquarters and cross-functionally with senior managers across the organisation.
 And by working on a big business in an area that was previously unknown to me, it really stretched my capacity and taught me a lot.

 If you have never done it before, then why not give it a go?